 Popular consumer exhibition since 1954 in Hannover, Germany

 The exhibition was primarily directed at housewives.
 The original targets were greatly exceeded, as some 62,000 visitors thronged to the event, forcing security personnel to hold up "Temporarily Closed" signs at the entrance gates.
-Over the coming years infa was to develop into one of Germany’s most popular consumer exhibitions.
-Organized by the German Housewives Association and Fachausstellungen Heckmann, the show became known to a wide audience beyond the confines of northern Germany.
-For many years the trademark of infa was a lady holding a lorgnette, symbolizing the discriminating housewife on posters advertising the event.

 Move to Hannover exhibition center